 - Insert your API token Once you have your API token, go back to Sketchup and open the model you’d like to upload to Sketchfab.
 Then, from the

 UPLOAD TO SKETCHFAB.
 You’ll see a window pop up where you need to paste your API token from the previous step.There are other things you can add like the Model title(required), a Description, and Tags.
 Tags are like keywords that will help people find your model when doing a search on Sketchfab.

 Note: You’ll only have to look up your API token one time.
 Once you set it up, it’s saved within Sketchup.

 - Upload your model Once you’ve filled out all the model info, click submit model.
 This is where the weird part happens.
 When you click submit, a window will pop up (If you’re running Windows), warning you of a file download.
 You can just cancel it.
 I know, it’s not the most graceful part of the upload process, but don’t worry, nothing went wrong.
 Hopefully, in the future, they’ll figure out a way to not have that window pop up.

 Embed your Sketchfab Model on a website

 Once you’ve successfully uploaded your model to Sketchfab, you should see it on your Sketchfab Dashboard.
 You can then send people to your model by linking to it, which is cool because they’ll also be able to browse other models you’ve uploaded.
 Or, you can embed your model right onto your website.
-There are also some ways you can have your model on Facebook too, but it requires an additional Facebook App that allows iframes.
-Iframes are bits of code that insert one web document into another.
-In this case, we are inserting the 3D model into a webpage.
+(Update 4/14/15: You can now embed Sketchfab models directly into Facebook.)

 Link to your model